 |Your project’s success depends on an effective working relationship between you and your architect.
 Every architecture firm offers a unique set of skills, expertise, and value.
 The challenge is to find one that aligns closely with your needs.
 Take the time to choose the right team and create an effective partnership.

 Start by thinking through what you know or understand about your project.
 Don’t worry if you don’t have it all figured out.
 It will be helpful however if you can identify your priorities.
-The Consulting Architects of Alberta offers a companion document, Before Choosing an Architect in this suite of documents to help you.

 Choose an architect who understands and appreciates your concept of the project.
 Select someone you are comfortable working with and can communicate with effectively.
 You are going to be spending a significant amount of time together – your consulting architect should fit well with your personality and style.
 The firm you choose should understand your goals, respect your budget, and offer a reputation of success through the eyes of their clients.